456dev/uni-nickname-discord-bot/README.md

 and set your low role to allow viewing channels
 (or an alternative like not being able to send messages / can)

+ensure that @everyone doesnt have change nickname, so they can't bypass the format